 It's not easy to choose, but here you can find some of the top cretan destinations that you must visit before you leave Crete.

-All of them are easy accessible with a rented car.
+All of them are easily accessible with a rented car.

 ↫↫↫↫↫ Heraklion ↬↬↬↬↬